1. Completed application for admission and nonrefundable $40 application fee

 For applicants whose native language is English, no additional proof of English proficiency is required.
 For applicants whose transcripts show extensive study at an institution in which English is the language of instruction, no additional proof of English proficiency is required for admission evaluation, but applicants may be asked to take an English proficiency test upon enrollment at the university.

-9. Additionally, if applicable, any other documents or materials required to obtain a student visa
+5. If applicable, any other documents or materials required to obtain a student visa

 - Official certification of sources and funds.

 - Copy of the first page of the applicant's passport (requested, but not required).
-A copy of the first page of the passport for any dependent accompanying the student also is requested.
+A copy of the first page of the passport for any dependent accompanying the student is also requested.
 These documents are used to verify correct spelling of names, correct birth dates, and other information vital to student registration.

-10. Optional personal or telephone interview
+5. Personal or telephone interview

 May be scheduled by contacting the admission department.